ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Data Handling Policy.md

   * WHMCS = Cleartext
 * **Access and Reasons for Access**
   * User
-  * UltraSeedbox team
+  * Ultraseedbox team
 * **Retention**
   * Indefinite
 * **More Information**
   * Sensitive Data Removal Policy

 ### Password
-#### UltraSeedbox Client Area Password
+#### Ultraseedbox Client Area Password
 * **Uses**
-  * Serve as the user’s password on your UltraSeedbox Client Area.
+  * Serve as the user’s password on your Ultraseedbox Client Area.
 * **Collection**
-  * The user provides this during signup on the UltraSeedbox Client Area.
+  * The user provides this during signup on the Ultraseedbox Client Area.
 * **Storage**
   * WHMCS = Encrypted
 * **Access and Reasons for Access**
 * User
-* Limited access by the UltraSeedbox team
+* Limited access by the Ultraseedbox team
-  * The UltraSeedbox team has no means of seeing the user’s password as it is hashed, but they can reset your password for you after verification.
+  * The Ultraseedbox team has no means of seeing the user’s password as it is hashed, but they can reset your password for you after verification.

 * **Retention**
   * Indefinite